Responsive

 Botkube’s Setup Wizard for Kubectl Easy Installation

 This Kubectl cheatsheet would not be complete without showing the new quickest way to install Kubectl commands on your cluster.
-With Botkube’s setup wizard, simply select that you want to add Kubectl into your cluster on the Step 3 plugin page.
+With Botkube’s setup wizard, simply select that you want to add the Kubectl plugin into your cluster on the Step 3 plugin page.
 Feel free to add any other helpful K8s plugins like Helm.
 Once the setup wizard is complete, users can access Kubectl commands, such as kubectl restart pod, from their K8s cluster.

 Easily install kubectl into kubernetes clusters with one click on the Botkube Cluster setup wizard